leilabayramova/-gym-membership-api/README.md

 # 🏋️ Gym Membership API

-Gym Membership API is a Spring Boot REST API for managing gym members, trainers, training programs, subscriptions, authentication, and authorization.
+Gym Membership API is a Spring Boot REST API for managing gym members, trainers, training programs, subscriptions, authentication, authorization, enrollments, and trainer documents.

 The project is developed step by step as part of an internship program.